Jump Financial LLC Buys Shares of 31,300 Freedom Holding Corp. (NASDAQ:FRHC)

-Jump Financial LLC purchased a new position in shares of Freedom Holding Corp.
-(NASDAQ:FRHC) during the 2nd quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The firm purchased 31,300 shares of the company’s stock, valued at approximately $2,039,000.
-Jump Financial LLC owned about 0.05% of Freedom at the end of the most recent reporting period.
+Jump Financial LLC bought a new stake in shares of Freedom Holding Corp.
+(NASDAQ:FRHC) in the 2nd quarter, according to its most recent 13F filing with the SEC.
+The firm bought 31,300 shares of the company’s stock, valued at approximately $2,039,000.
+Jump Financial LLC owned approximately 0.05% of Freedom at the end of the most recent quarter.

-Separately, Zacks Investment Research raised shares of Freedom from a “hold” rating to a “buy” rating and set a $69.00 price target on the stock in a research report on Wednesday, October 6th.
+Separately, Zacks Investment Research raised shares of Freedom from a “hold” rating to a “buy” rating and set a $69.00 price target on the stock in a research note on Wednesday, October 6th.

 Shares of FRHC stock opened at $63.23 on Tuesday.
 The stock has a market cap of $3.76 billion, a price-to-earnings ratio of 21.80 and a beta of 1.12.
 The company has a quick ratio of 1.18, a current ratio of 1.18 and a debt-to-equity ratio of 0.11.
 Freedom Holding Corp. has a fifty-two week low of $25.99 and a fifty-two week high of $68.80.
 The firm’s 50 day moving average price is $63.14 and its two-hundred day moving average price is $58.31.